skypjack/uvw/README.md

 # Related projects

-Interested in additional tools and libraries that build upon `uwv`?
+Interested in additional tools and libraries that build upon `uvw`?
 You might find the following useful then:

 - [`uvw_net`](https://github.com/mincequi/uvw_net): a networking library with a